Random search in fluid flow aided by chemotaxis: Numerical Results

 \subsection{Ranges of parameters}

 We try to roughly align the ranges of our parameters with the corresponding ranges in the biological experiments of Zimmer and Riffell \cite{ZimmerRiffell11} - at least where these biological parameters are known or can be roughly estimated.
-The shear rate in our simulation is defined as the ratio $A/L$.
+The shear rate in our simulation is defined as the ratio $2\pi A/L$.
 The typical abalone egg diameter is $0.2mm$.
 The Taylor-Couette tank used in the experiment has distance of about $8$mm between concentric cylinders, and the shear rates tested range between $0$ and $10{\rm s}^{-1}.$ Our simulation covers these ranges of parameters and more.
 The maximal chemotactic speed $\|\varphi\|_\infty$ is limited by the sperm speed ability, which is $v_0 \sim 0.05$mm/s.
-One parameter that is not immediate to estimate is the effective diffusion coefficient.
-In the absence of chemical stimuli, sperm move in some direction for a while, then change the direction randomly.
+One parameter that is not immediate to estimate is the effective diffusion coefficient. { There is a large number of results in the literature that rigorously deduce effective diffusion-type equations from the underlying velocity-jump processes describing individual agents - see for example \cite{HO1,OH1} for such derivations in the biological context.
+However, a limiting asymptotic assumption is necessarily involved in such a transition.
+We are not aware of the studies on sperm motion that would support a particular model for the change in direction.
+For this reason we adapt a very simplistic heuristic estimate of the diffusion coefficient outlined below. } In the absence of chemical stimuli, sperm appear to move in some direction for a while, then change the direction randomly.
 Let $t$ be the time that sperm maintains direction.
 Assuming that sperm maintain speed comparable to maximal, over the larger time $T=nt,$ the displacement $D_T$ is given by $D_T = \sum_{i=1}^n X_i,$ where $X_i$ are independent 2D random variables with amplitude $v_0t$ and random direction uniformly distributed over $[0,2\pi).$ We can estimate the expected displacement by